harisheoran/harisheoran.github.io/content/projects/scale-mesh/index.md

 tags: []
 ---

+Scale Mesh: A Vercel alternative.

-Scale Mesh, a platform to deploy your web apps with ease.
+🧑‍💻You can deploy your web app with just a click.

+Features:
+1. It dynamically builds and hosts user web apps straight from GitHub repos.
+2. View the logs of your deployments.
+3. Build & deploy multiple web apps simultaneously from GitHub repos

 ## Architecture
 ![](./featured.png)